 The biggest mistake you could make…

-Thanks to compounding interest, your problems will literally get worse with each month that passes.
-Even if you are unemployed and have no way to even pay a penny, getting in touch with your lenders could save you time, money, and heartache.
-OK, so the biggest mistake you could make would be robbing a bank or something absurd in order to pay off your student loans.
-Either way, ignoring them is a REALLY bad idea.
+Thanks to compounding interest, your problems will get worse with each month that passes.
+Even if you are unemployed and have no way to pay a penny, getting in touch with your lenders could save you time, money, and heartache.
+OK, so the biggest mistake you could make would be robbing a bank or something absurd to pay off your student loans.
+Either way, ignoring them is a horrible idea.

 Another bad idea…

 Why so easy?
-You have a full student loan balance with them, and they are making money on interest every day.
-They know that it is almost impossible to get rid of student loan debt in bankruptcy.
-Letting you go in forbearance just means they will be making extra money on you.
+Lenders make money on interest every day.
+They also know that it is almost impossible to get rid of student loan debt in bankruptcy.
+Letting you go in forbearance means they will be making extra money on you.

 A good rule of thumb on forbearance: It can be a temporary solution to a temporary problem.
-If you have long term financial issues, a forbearance will only make things worse.
+If you have long-term financial issues, a forbearance will only make things worse.

 Like so much in life, there is no shortcut or easy way out.
 Do your research.
 Learn everything you can about student loans.
-Make a plan; not just for the next month but for the next ten years.
-It may not be easy, but it can be done, and today is the best day to do it.
+Make a plan, not just for the next month but for the next ten years.
+It may not be easy, but you can do it, and today is the best day to do it.